2023 IRONMAN 70.3 Florianópolis Rules

 1.5.
 Athletes can only register online at www.ironmanbrasil.com.br until one month prior to the race, or when it achieves the technical limit registered athletes.
 More information regarding the registration process is available at the Official Website – www.ironmanbrasil.com.br.

-1.6.3 The registered athletes, except those mentioned on items 1.6.1 and 1.6.2, will be authorized to transfer their registration to another IRONMAN 70.3 race in Brazil, in 2021, if slots are available.
-Conditions: (a) transfer requests should be sent to firstname.lastname@example.org by August 19, 2021; (b) the athlete must complement the registration fee in case the race for which the transfer is made has a higher registration fee; (c) differences in lower amounts will not be reimbursed by the Organization; (d) the athlete must be aware that the right to transfer can only be made once and, when choosing to transfer the registration, waives any partial refund or transfer.
+1.6.1.
+All the registered athletes, excpet those transferred from other events and/or editions, will be authorized to transfer their registration to another IRONMAN 70.3 race in Brazil, in 2023, or the IRONMAN 70.3 Florianopolis 2024 (April), if slots are available, subject to these conditions: (a) transfer requests must be sent to the following email address: firstname.lastname@example.org, by March 16, 2023; (b) the athlete must complement the registration fee in case the race for which the transfer is made has a higher registration fee; (c) differences in lower amounts will not be reimbursed by the Organization; (d) the athlete must be aware that their right to transfer can only be exercised once and, by choosing to transfer the registration, waives any partial refund or transfer.

-1.6.6.
-It is not possible to transfer the registration to other people, under any circumstances.
+1.6.5.
+It is not possible to transfer the registration to other people, under any personal or medical reason.

 1.7.1.
 Final slot allocation will be determined on race day based on the number of official starters in each age group.
 If there are no starters in a particular Age Group, no slot will be allocated.
 If there are no finishers in a particular Age Group that had at least one participant start then that slot will be moved to the next calculated Age Group within the gender.
 Athletes MUST claim their slot in-person at the qualifying race during the IRONMAN 70.3 World Championship Slot Allocation and Rolldown Ceremony.
 Check the event schedule of events for time and location of the ceremony.